837852427/Adaptive-Linguistic-Sanitization-and-Anonymization-ALSA/README.md

    The name of the backbone LLM.
 It supports pre-trained Llama models from HuggingFace (e.g., `decapoda-research/llama-7b-hf`).

 4. **`--k_means`**
-   The `k` value for K-means clustering.
+   The `K` value for K-means clustering.

 5. **`--lambda_1`**
    The first lambda parameter for CIIS calculation.
 It controls the weight of the first hyperparameter in CIIS.